rootstrap/react-native-use-styles/README.md

 });
 ```

+Namespaced styles are a way to isolate a group of styles for a particular part of your app, it could be styles for a component, a screen, etc. This is a way to group semantically and avoid collisions between your styles' keys.
 Note that we are exporting the result of our definition.
 We'll use it next.

 ### Using styles